 miaa PrivateGroups offers a rich API to implement delegated administration, access control for identity-of-things and eco-system management.

-The miaa PrivateGroups API enables self-administration of ‘carnets’ of assets and the relations of people with the asset.
-Such asset can be an appliance, a device, a subscription, a VIP lounge, an animal, an event.
-This ‘carnet’ is the digital representation of the asset and thus the identity-of-things.
+The miaa PrivateGroups API enables self-administration of access to assets and the relations of people with assets.
+Such asset can be an appliance, a device, a subscription, a VIP lounge, a confidential report, a sensitive operation, an animal, an event, or an identity-of-things.

-While end-users share an asset in real-life, miaa PrivateGroups allows them to share its corresponding carnet within the Identity Management platform.
+While end-users share an asset in real-life, miaa PrivateGroups allows them to share its corresponding carnet.
 For example, they can:

 - share the maintenance role for an appliance, and connect appliance owners with professionals such as the vendor, the store and the technicians